skyrpex/cloudy-docs/src/guide/getting-started.md

 We use [pnpm](https://pnpm.io/) instead of npm, but you can just whatever package manager you prefer.
 :::

 First, install `cloudy-cdk-lib` along with the AWS CDK dependencies.
-We also recommend installing `cloudy-node` to synthesize the cloudy assembly.
+We also recommend installing `tsx` to synthesize the cloudy assembly.

 ```bash
 $ pnpm add cloudy-cdk-lib aws-cdk-lib aws-cdk constructs tsx